Detailed guides to painful problems, treatments & more

 updated

-Five articles on PainSci cite Rathbone 2017: 1.
+Five pages on PainSci cite Rathbone 2017: 1.
 Does Massage Therapy Work?2.
 The Complete Guide to Trigger Points & Myofascial Pain3.
 The Complete Guide to Low Back Pain4.
 Is Diagnosis for Pain Problems Reliable?5.
 Trigger Point Doubts

 PainSci commentary on Rathbone 2017: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.